Montaione, a Medieval Village in the Heart of Tuscany!

 While you are here, we recommend you explore the beauty of the nearby area at Iano, the Etruscan town of Castelfalfi and Villa Filicaja.

 Read full article "Santa Maria Residence" Go to www.santamariaresidence.net

 Santa Maria Residence is a lovely villa offering self-catering apartments in Montaione, in the Chianti hills to the north of San Gimignano.
-The father daughter team that run the hotel and maintain the lush gardens will make you feel right at home with their friendly banter and professional care.
+The father-daughter team that runs the residence and maintains the lush gardens will make you feel right at home with their friendly banter and professional care.